AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 # Domain Driven Design

 Domain Driven Design (DDD) is a technique for building software with complex business domains.
-The core idea is to put the projects focus on building a shared software model that both software developers, and domain experts can understand.
+The core idea is to put the focus on building a shared software model that both software developers, and domain experts can understand.
 The software model should be only concerned with modelling the business issues in the domain and include no technical issues like database persistance.